Hey there! Excellent job completing the lessons you’ve received so far.

 If your customer journey also includes a comparison stage, you could also include keywords with alternative or versus in their body.

 This way, you’ll know how much effort you put into creating resources for every stage in your customer journey.

-- Message framework for your campaigns.
-This way of using labels helps ensure your marketing messaging remains consistent throughout the duration of your campaigns.
+This way of using Labels helps ensure your marketing messaging remains consistent throughout the duration of your campaigns.

 - keywords your site can rank for now

 - keywords which will take a significant level of time/effort to rank for